 The renewal process for cosmetology and esthetics licenses in New Hampshire is every two years, with a $40 fee.

-Between 2012 and 2022, O*Net anticipates a 12% increase in cosmetology jobs.
+Between 2016 and 2026, CareerOneStop anticipates a 13% increase in cosmetology jobs.
 This includes makeup artists who work in various settings.
 Salaries differ between work settings, job titles, and even individual makeup professionals, so you may want to look into your options and learn more about what you can earn in your city.
-However, O*Net reports that the average salary for a New Hampshire cosmetology professional is $22,300 per year.
+However, ZipRecruiter reports that the average salary for a New Hampshire makeup artist is $54,295 per year.

 Makeup artists are hired by many different employers, from spas and salons to specialty beauty stores and department stores.
 When you choose this career path, you can explore many different brands and makeup products, build your career on the back of an already-successful brand, and earn base pay regardless of how many clients you see each day.
 With strong makeup skills, you can also become an expert in the industry.
 Millions of women watch YouTube makeup video tutorials every day, and this platform has given a voice to skilled makeup artists all over.
 Carli Bybel was a freelance makeup artist when she started her YouTube beauty channel.
 As a result of her success, she now runs her own beauty website, has an eyelash line called Carli Lash, and makes a full-time living from her YouTube videos.

 Contact the New Hampshire State Board of Cosmetology

 - Website: New Hampshire Office of Professional Licensure and Certification